NCERT Solutions for Class 10 Science Chapter 11 – CBSE Free PDF Download

 11.6 Scattering of Light

 In the previous class, you have learnt about the scattering of light by colloidal particles.
 The path of a beam of light passing through a true solution is not visible.
 However, its path becomes visible through a colloidal solution where the size of the particles is relatively larger.
-The topic further discusses the Tyndall Effect, why the colour of the clear sky blue?
-And the colour of the Sun at sunrise and sunset.
+The topic further discusses the Tyndall Effect – why the colour of the clear sky is blue, and the colour of the Sun at sunrise and sunset.

 NCERT Solutions for Class 10 Science Chapter 11: The Human Eye and Colourful World

 - NCERT Solutions for Class 10 explains the detailed structure of the human eye.